hmisonne/MicroService_Chirper/README.md

 # Chirper Project

 Chirper is an app to post and reply to tweets.
-The front-end architecture was taken from another project: (go to initial project)[https://github.com/hmisonne/UdacityReact/tree/master/00_reactnd-chirper-app-master].
+The front-end architecture was taken from another project: [go to initial project](https://github.com/hmisonne/UdacityReact/tree/master/00_reactnd-chirper-app-master).
 I decided to build the back-end of this app with Node.JS and TypeScript and to deploy this app on the cloud through AWS with microservices.

 ![Chirper Demo](demo/Chirper.gif)